plewis/plewis.github.io/phylogenetics/lab-mrbayes.md

         lset nst=2 rates=gamma ngammacat=4;
     end;

-We are finished setting priors now, so the <tt>lset</tt> command above finishes our specification of the model by telling MrBayes that we would like a 2-parameter substitution matrix (i.e. the rate matrix has only two substitution rates, the transition rate and the transversion rate).
+We are finished setting priors now, so the `lset` command above finishes our specification of the model by telling MrBayes that we would like a 2-parameter substitution matrix (i.e. the rate matrix has only two substitution rates, the transition rate and the transversion rate).
 It also specifies that we would like rates to vary across sites according to a gamma distribution with 4 categories.

 ### Specifying MCMC options